Hekt000r/windows-supersearch/README.md

 ## Technical Details
 This project uses Tauri.
 The scanner is written in Rust using nothing but win32 APIs via the win32 crate.
-MFT entries are dumped into SQLite database.
+MFT entries are dumped into SQLite (WAL MODE) database.
 The frontend UI is written with Solid + TailwindCSS